songster-sa/aws-developer-associate-notes/readme.md

 - create 1 alias - divide % traffic to diff versions
 - lambda limits - unzipped <=250MB; /tmp 512MB ; env var 4KB
 - configure auto-scaling to manage provisioned concurrency on a schedule
+- Exceptions
+    - InvalidParameterValueException - when you use CLI and any parameter is invalid - like role or something
+    - CodeStorageExceededException
+    - ResourceConflictException
+    - ServiceException - for other internal errors in Lambda Service
+- Step functions
+    - input path and parameters
+    - result path - to decide on next step
+    - output path - to decide / filter what you want to send to next step
+- state machines - task, choice, fail, succeed, pass, wait, parallel, map
+    - you can have activities in them

 ## X ray
 - **use X-ray to debug** - annotations or indexes in code/data/traces
     - analyze and debug distributed applications
     - for performance issues and errors
     - visualize the whole request trace
+    - works with ec2, ecs, lambda, beanstalk
 - X-Ray sampling
     - control the amount of data that you record - input from client or application
     - modify sampling behavior on the fly